T-Mose/AutomatedGrading/README.md

         at UnitTests.testSettersAndGetters(UnitTests.java:40)
      ```

-   - **Action**: Review the failure messages to identify the exact issues (e.g., incorrect return values, incorrect logic, or missing features).
+   - **Action**: Identify issues such as incorrect return values or logic.

 ### 3. **Unit Test Compilation Failed**
    - **Meaning**: The student's code compiled successfully, but the unit test file (`UnitTests.java`) failed to compile.
-   - **Details**: This typically occurs when the student's code is missing required methods or has incorrect method signatures (e.g., missing or mismatched arguments).
-The test cannot be run because it references parts of the student's code that don't exist or are inaccessible.
+   - **Details**: This happens when the student's code is missing required methods or has incorrect method signatures.
    - **Example**:
      ```text
      Unit Test Compilation Failed: